EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 1. the ray that we constructed for the mouse position on the screen
 2. a RaycastHit variable that will hold all the information in case of a collision with some object passed with the [out parameter](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier)
 3. the maximum distance this ray will travel

+The code above, will store the selected gameobject inside the attractor variable if the ray collides with a cube and will print in the console the name of the cube it collided with.
+Otherwise it will just print that the ray did not hit any objects.